Skip to content

 omniloginSetVariable('tu_can_dien', thu_tu_trong.map(t => cum_12_ky_tu[t]));

-Next, I use a Data Loop node to iterate over the empty fields, selecting them with the appropriate selector:
+Next, you use a Data Loop node to iterate over the empty fields, selecting them with the appropriate selector:

 Capture Elements

-Finally, I use a Key Press node to fill in the missing words:
+Finally, you use a Key Press node to fill in the missing words:

-These are the key steps in the Metamask wallet creation process.
-If I encounter difficulties with the remaining steps, I can refer to the tutorial videos in the Automation playlist on the OmniLogin YouTube channel.
+These are the key steps in the MetaMask wallet creation process.
+If you encounter difficulties with the remaining steps, you can refer to the tutorial videos in the Automation playlist on the OmniLogin YouTube channel.